mcp-task-fractionator

 Output:

 tasks— array of 1–20 tasks (target 3–12, per ADR 0003).
 Each task has:id— UUIDv4, server-generated.title,description— verb-led, concrete.estimated_minutes— integer in[5, 90].
-Floor prevents trivial-shred; ceiling enforces atomicity.acceptance_criteria— non-empty array.
+Floor prevents trivial-shred; ceiling enforces atomicity.
+Always raw — never buffer-adjusted.padded_minutes— optional, additive.
+Present only whentime_buffer_multipliergreater than 1.0 was supplied; equalsround(estimated_minutes × multiplier).
+Omitted otherwise.acceptance_criteria— non-empty array.
 Required.
 An empty array is rejected asACCEPTANCE_CRITERIA_REQUIRED.dependencies— UUIDv4 references to siblings in the same response.
 Cycles are rejected.sequence— 1-indexed total order.
 Distinct for every task;next_oneis “sequence = 1 of the unfinished subset”.tags— free-form labels for filtering.

 next_one